yaidelferrales/uidgen-survata/README.md

 ## Requirements

-Nodejs 10 or newer.
+Maven and Java 1.8 or newer.

 ## Run

-Navigate to the source code path and run:
+Open the source code using your preference IDE and run the application as an Spring Project.
-* npm install.
-* npm start OR npm run start-dev (for production or developement).

 Then you can go to your browser and use http://localhost:3000/newId/[namespace] to generate unique ids.

 ## Solution